sankalp250/dynamic_pricing_retail/README.md

 │ ├── 2_run_analysis... # Runs analysis and updates local MySQL
 │ └── 3_create_parquet... # Exports final data for the app
 ├── src/
-│ ├── analysis/ # All analytical functions (elasticity, segmentation, etc.)
+│ ├── analysis/ # All analytical functions (elasticity, etc.)
 │ ├── data_processing/ # Data loading and cleaning functions
 │ └── database/ # Database connection utility
 ├── streamlit_app/
 │ ├── App.py # The main landing page of the Streamlit app
-│ ├── assets/ # CSS files and local images for the app │ ├── components/ # Reusable UI components (plots, cards) │ ├── data/ # The final Parquet data file for the app │ └── pages/ # Each .py file here is a separate page in the app ├── .gitignore
+│ ├── assets/ # CSS files and app images
+│ ├── components/ # Reusable UI components (plots, cards)
+│ ├── data/ # The final Parquet data file for the app │ └── pages/ # Each .py file is a separate page in the app ├── .gitignore
 ├── README.md
 └── requirements.txt